 How Long a Convicted Sex Offender Must be Registered in Pennsylvania

 Precisely how long a convicted defendant must register as a sex offender in Pennsylvania will depend on which tier their charges fall under.
 Defendants convicted of multiple charges might be subject to even longer registration requirements.
-Contact our Pennsylvania sex crimes defense lawyers for more information and assistance with your case.
+Contact our Philadelphia involuntary deviate sexual intercourse defense lawyers for more information and assistance with your case.